sldimitrov/Projects/README.md

 In this repository there are my all of my projects I had created during my development as a Software Engineer.
 This is just the beggining, stay tuned for more!🌐

-My name - Slavi Dimitro ⚡
+My name - Slavi Dimitrov⚡

 My University - *https://softuni.bg/* 🧑🏻‍🎓